microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getrealtimeremoteconnectionlatency.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the real-time connection latency-related information of a Cloud PC.
+Get the real-time connection latency information for a Cloud PC.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).